 It is understood that student employees will not be hired to replace or displace a bargaining unit employee, nor to reduce the number of positions in the bargaining unit, nor prevent new bargaining unit positions from being created.

-This provision will not require the University to lay off any student employee nor will it prevent the University from replacing student employees who leave with a like number of additional students.
+This provision will not require the University to lay off any student employee nor will it prevent the University from replacing student employees who leave with a like number of additional hours.

 1.6 Temporary Employees.
 The Employer and the Union agree that it may become necessary to hire temporary employees on a full or part time basis.
 The determination that such action is necessary shall rest in the independent judgment and complete discretion of the Employer.
 However, it is recognized that it is not the intent of the Employer to use temporary employees for the purpose of eroding the bargaining unit.